 Are there any weak spots in your solving ability?

 Oh yeah.
 I consider myself mediocre at best at the more freeform puzzles like the ones seen at the MIT Mystery Hunt and in Shinteki events.
 And I'm even worse at answer extraction, the step at which one has to figure out the mechanism to reach the single word or phrase that is the final answer to such puzzles.
-I'm also very bad at metapuzzles, which require the solver to use puzzle answers somehow to get the ultimate solution to the round.
-Matt Gaffney's contest routinely makes a complete fool of me.
+I can also struggle with metapuzzles, which require the solver to use puzzle answers somehow to get the ultimate solution to the round.
+However, Matt Gaffney's contest has made me quite a bit better, and at the 2014 MIT Mystery Hunt, I had the big breakthrough on a metapuzzle for the first time!

 Do you use pencil or pen?